 At Home with Madhur Jaffrey

-The best basmati rice pilaf recipe, with almonds and raisins, is from Madhur Jaffrey’s cookbook, She is an award-winning actress and cookbook author.
+The best basmati rice pilaf recipe, with almonds and raisins, is from Madhur Jaffrey’s cookbook, At Home with Madhur Jaffrey.
+She is an award-winning actress and cookbook author.
 This book is a fantastic resource because she magically inspires home cooks to try exotic recipes and spices.
 With her signature writing style, not only will you gain confidence in these unique and ethnic dishes, but also you will feel like you gained a friend.
 She weaves her rich family stories and regional cuisine history into the recipes.
 But above all, she makes Indian recipes accessible and opened my experiences to cooking the best basmati rice pilaf.

 This recipe for basmati rice pilaf is my favorite rice recipe because of the simplicity of ingredients and versatility to accompany many main courses.
 Making basmati rice requires rinsing and soaking.
 Who knew that rice needs a bath?
 My home smells like hot buttered popcorn when I make it.
 Only use basmati rice with this recipe – no substitutes.